 4. Does it offer support and training?

 Nobody likes a robot support system.
-That annoying little text box at the bottom right corner of a website that is meant to solve all your problems.
+That annoying little text box at the bottom right corner of a website is meant to solve all your problems.

 When you’re first starting with a new system, looking for some advice or simply have some questions you need answered you want to talk to a human.